LKTB - BRNO/Tuřany

 Despite received and confirmed “LFA slot”, appropriate ATC unit at LKTB has the right to modify or even to cancel confirmed reservation due to operational reasons.
 Pilot is notified of this fact via email or SMS on the registered phone number.

-In case of LARS outage or failure, LFA in CTR Tuřany shall be coordinated with ATC unit on frequency of TWR, GND or APP before starting the engines or before entering the area of responsibility of appropriate ATS units.
+In case of LARS outage or failure, LFA in CTR Tuřany shall be coordinated with ATC unit on frequency of TWR or GND before starting the engines or before entering the area of responsibility of appropriate ATS units.

 1.3Aircraft taxiing and parking